Where to check during an issue

-- Component status — API, dashboard, webhooks, settlement rails, KYC providers, sandbox
+- Component-level status (API, dashboard, webhooks, settlement rails, KYC providers, sandbox)

-- Ongoing incidents — with live updates and estimated time to resolution
+- Live incident updates + estimated time to resolution

 Uptime targets